Windsurf-Samples/windsurf-walkthrough/README.md

 ## Walkthrough Instructions

+### Step 1: Introductory Tutorials

-Follow the guides in `script/[modality].md` to explore different ways of working with Windsurf.
+Begin by following the guides in `script/[modality].md` to explore different ways of working with Windsurf.
 Each walkthrough is designed to showcase specific features and interaction patterns.
+It is recommended you open these files in Github instead of your IDE for readability

+### Step 2: Advanced Workshop

+After completing the introductory tutorials, proceed to the advanced workshop in `script/workshop/README.md`.
+This self-paced workshop provides open-ended challenges that encourage you to experiment with different approaches and combinations of Windsurf's capabilities.

+The advanced workshop will help you:
+- Apply what you've learned in practical scenarios
+- Discover effective combinations of Windsurf modalities
+- Develop your own workflow preferences
+- Tackle more complex development tasks

 Note: Due to the probabilistic nature of AI interactions, your specific experience may vary while maintaining the core learning objectives.